+- Press Meas Setup 4

+- Then More

-- Press Meas Setup 4 then More - Then Output Power - High (Default setting) Sets output power to the maximum achievable power at the displayed frequency.
-Please see the FieldFox Specifications for expected power levels. - Low Sets output power to approximately -42 dBm. - Man Set output power to an arbitrary value. - Then press Nominal Power - Then enter a value using the numeric keypad, the A v arrows, or the rotary knob. - 。 Press Enter
+- Then Output Power

+- High (Default setting) Sets output power to the maximum achievable power at all displayed frequency.

+- Low Sets output power to approximately -45 dBm.

+- Man Set output power to an arbitrary value.

+- Then press Power Level

+- Then enter a value using the numeric keypad, the ▲▼ arrows, or the rotary knob.

+- 。Press Enter